 Emergent Order appears when spontaneous frictions no longer vanish independently, but begin to relate.
 Nothing directs this process.
 No organizing intelligence intervenes.
 Order arises simply because certain frictions, under certain conditions, reinforce one another long enough to persist.

-This persistence is not yet pattern in the full sense.
-It is proto-structure: temporary regularity, repeatable tendencies, early coherence.
+This persistence is not yet complex patterning in the later sense.
+It is already structure: repeatable regularity, early coherence, and stabilized alignment.
 Frictions begin to echo.
 Differences align.
-What was momentary becomes slightly durable.
+What was momentary becomes reliably reproducible.

 Crucially, this order is not imposed.
 It is not chosen.
 It is not optimized.
 It is a consequence of local compatibility.
 Where frictions do not cancel one another out, they linger.
 Where they linger, structure becomes detectable.